KasperSkytte/MC-prediction/data/create_datasets.md

     ## After: 167 samples and 40026 OTUs

     ## 0 OTU's have been filtered.

-    ## 3513 samples and 51081 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 98 samples and 39031 OTUs

-    ## 420 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 39031 OTUs
-    ## After: 38611 OTUs

 overview of samples over time (all)
 ===================================